chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

 ---
-title: "Distribute UI across an organization"
+title: 'Distribute UI across an organization'
-tocTitle: "Distribute"
+tocTitle: 'Distribute'
-description: "Learn to package and import your design system into other apps"
+description: 'Learn to package and import your design system into other apps'
 commit: 3a5cd35
 ---